civo/docs/docs/overview/civo-cli.md

 ---
-description: The Civo Command Line Interface (CLI) allows you to create, manage and delete resources such as Kubernetes clusters and instances through the Civo API programmatically through your terminal.
+description: Learn how to use the Civo Command Line Interface (CLI) to manage your Civo resources.
+Find out how to access features and tools from the command line.
 ---

 # Civo CLI